jesseZ77/Thesis-Code/README.md

 Simulation code and full results.
 See description below for contents of each folder.

 ## Code
-- sample_main.R: sample code for simulations (ie. not entire code)
+- sample_main.R: sample code for simulations (ie. not entire code), imports various functions from the files in Code/util

 ### Code/util
 - contains utility files for simulation and estimation